 Betur, Inc. operates the wallet app Coins.ph.
 Founded by Ron Hose and Runar Petursson, the company was built to provide financial services to the unbanked.
 The company is now led by Wei Zhou, the former Chief Financial Officer of Binance.

 Betur received its virtual currency license from the BSP in September 2017.

-Coins.ph’ suite of cryptocurrency features include direct conversion of fiat (Philippine peso) to bitcoin, bitcoin cash, and ethereum and vice versa.
+Coins.ph’ suite of cryptocurrency features include direct conversion of fiat (Philippine peso) to Bitcoin, Bitcoin cash, XRP, Ethereum, and more cryptocurrencies.

-Betur also operates CX, a crypto exchange like Binance that offers users to trade cryptocurrency to Philippine fiat on the prices they set themselves.
+Betur also operates Coins Pro which offers users to trade cryptocurrency to Php on the prices they set themselves.

 BloomSolutions’ business involves using the blockchain and cryptocurrencies to make remittances faster and cheaper.
 It offers the technology to other remittance centers by using its BloomRemit API in order to upgrade traditional platforms.